Showing posts with label mechanic. Show all posts

 He was Canberra’s champion player in 1951.

 Ann has been told that Jurgis was “a bit of a gambler”.
-He probably gambled with his health because, aged 63, he died suddenly of a heart attack on 3 August 1973 aged 63.
-He had been working at the Canberra Brickworks for 25 years at the time of his death although, according to his death certificate, he had rise to the skilled occupation of bricklayer.
+He probably gambled with his health because, aged 63, he died suddenly of a heart attack on 3 August 1973.
+He had been working at the Canberra Brickworks for 25 years at the time of his death although, according to his death certificate, he had risen to the skilled occupation of bricklayer.

 His funeral took place at St Christophers Cathedral before the cortège left for the Woden Cemetery.
 He was buried near his brother Juozas, who had died 8 years earlier.